Take the Guesswork Out

-Cheapest Electricity NSW
+of Choosing Electricity in NSW

 Typical Energy Costs in NSW Homes

-Published 12 November 20249 mins read
+Published 6 January 20269 mins read

 Understanding typical energy costs in NSW is crucial for managing your electricity bills.
 The average annual electricity bill for residential customers is around $1,800, or roughly $150 each month.